 There are so many things to discover and find out in this game.
 Each item and piece of lore is worth reading about, so I recommend taking the time to read each one when you find them out!

-There is one very epic fully orchestrated soundtrack comprising of 18 tracks to jam out to while you wind your way through this incredible story.
-Stardew Valley’s soundtrack can move over because it is time for this haunting one to take center stage.
+The game contains an epic orchestrated soundtrack comprising 18 tracks to jam out to while you wind your way through the incredible story.
+Stardew Valley’s soundtrack can move over because it is time for this haunting one to take centre stage.

-Morbid: The Seven Acolytes‘ soundtrack would be perfect for a Halloween party as it fits the graphic of the game perfectly.
-Usually, I don’t pay a lot of attention to the music when I’m playing but this soundtrack was infectious.
+Morbid: The Seven Acolytes‘ soundtrack would be perfect for a Halloween party as it perfectly fits the graphic of the game.
+Usually, I don’t pay a lot of attention to the music when I’m playing, but this soundtrack was infectious.
 It just kept pulling me deeper into the game, quickly turning 20 minutes into 2 hours of playing time.
 You’re missing out if you play games on mute because you certainly don’t want to miss this.

 *Disclaimer: Reviewed on Steam, Code was provided by the Publisher